amishmenon1/menon-strength/README.md

 When I'm not developing apps, I am a powerlifter and fitness trainer.
 I decided to build a website using VueJS to market my fitness services.

+The live website can be accessed by going to https://amishmenon1.github.io/menon-strength/

 ## Project setup

 ```